 There are many amazing tourist attractions in Amsterdam right from historical building, to famous museums, and from fascinating market places to unique boutiques and department stores.
 It also offers variety of parks and green space where you can unwind.
 Amsterdam tourism can provide you with top things to do and places to visit in Amsterdam city.

 Amsterdam has a climate similar to Ireland and Britain, characterized by a combination of dampness and mildness, although there are occasionally extremes of temperature.

-Winter in Amsterdam (December to February): If you are planning christmas and New Year holiday trip then look for Amsterdam.
+Winter (December to February): If you are planning Christmas and New Year holiday trip then look for Amsterdam.
 In Amsterdam winter days are short, dark and with the heavy snow fall.

 There are many ways to get to Amsterdam, by flight, by train, or by road.
 The main airport is Schiphol, but there are also other smaller regional airports.
 If arriving by train, you are likely to arrive at Amsterdam Central Station.
 There are eight other stations in the city.
 If you arrive by car, learn about the city’s motorway, parking options and road structure; and of course, Amsterdam has number of waterways allowing visitors to enter into the city.